apache/druid/docs/ingestion/compaction.md

 Compaction does not improve performance in all situations.
 For example, if you rewrite your data with each ingestion task, you don't need to use compaction.
 See [Segment optimization](../operations/segment-optimization.md) for additional guidance to determine if compaction will help in your environment.

 ## Types of compaction
 You can configure the Druid Coordinator to perform automatic compaction, also called auto-compaction, for a datasource.
-Using a segment search policy, the coordinator periodically identifies segments for compaction starting with the newest to oldest.
-When it discovers segments that have not been compacted or segments that were compacted with a different or changed spec, it submits compaction task for those segments and only those segments.
+Using a segment search policy, the Coordinator periodically identifies segments for compaction starting from newest to oldest.
+When the Coordinator discovers segments that have not been compacted or segments that were compacted with a different or changed spec, it submits compaction tasks for only those segments.

 Automatic compaction works in most use cases and should be your first option.
 To learn more about automatic compaction, see [Compacting Segments](../design/coordinator.md#compacting-segments).